 I proposed an analogy, to associate the standard measures with the ethic of conviction and the standard measures with the ethic of responsibility.
 It is equally important to preserve integrity between intention and action, and between action and consequences.
 Our separation principle proposes a way to preserve both.

-You’ll need to say it to yourself a few times before it sinks in, which makes it the perfect place to stop.
+You’ll need to say it to yourself a few times before it sinks in, which makes it the perfect place to stop this Euro speech.
 Farewell then Jean-Claude Trichet.